 Approval from an endorsing body as to your exceptional talent or exceptional promise must be given before most applicants can be considered for a Global Talent visa.
 There are various different endorsing bodies depending on your specialised field including, for example:

-- Arts Council England for an arts and culture endorsement.
+- Arts Council England – for arts and culture, including sub-endorsers:

-- The Royal Society for natural and medical science endorsements.
+- The Royal Society – for natural and medical sciences

-- The British Academy for humanities or social sciences endorsements.
+- The British Academy – for humanities and social sciences

-- The Royal Academy of Engineering for an engineering endorsement.
+- The Royal Academy of Engineering – for engineering

 For those who are established or emerging leaders in fashion design, architecture or in film and television, their applications will be assessed by sub-endorsers on behalf of Arts Council England.
 These sub-endorsers include the British Fashion Council (BFC), the Royal Institute of British Architects (RIBA), and the Producers Alliance for Cinema and Television (PACT).